exonum/exonum-doc/src/architecture/transactions.md

 - **JSON** is used to receive and send transactions when communicating with [light clients](./clients.md)

+!!! note
+    Although light clients communicate with full nodes using the JSON format, they implement serialization internally in order to sign transactions and calculate their hashes.

 Fields used in transaction serialization are listed below.

 | Field              | Binary format     | Binary offset | JSON       |